8 Jul - 15 Oct 2017

 In the Netherlands, the work of Zanele Muholi was previously seen in group shows, and is represented in various Dutch collections, including that of the Stedelijk Museum Amsterdam.
 Muholi’s self-appointed mission is: 'to re-write a black queer and trans visual history of South Africa for the world to know of our resistance and existence at the height of hate crimes in SA and beyond'.
-She is the recipient of numerous prestigious prizes for her work and, in 2013, was awarded the Prins Claus Prize.
+She is the recipient of numerous prestigious prizes for her work and, in 2013, was awarded the Prins Claus Award.
 Muholi lives and works in Johannesburg, South Africa.

 The Stedelijk Contemporary presentations in 2017 are made possible in part by the generous support of main benefactor Ammodo, and the International Collector Circle and the Curator Circle.